 Find them in our database

-Or search genealogy sites
+Or search genealogy sites on the internet

 Robert Dickey and Matilda Cooper were born in Ireland and came to this country before 1836, settling in Allegheny County, Pennsylvania.
 In 1860, their son Samuel married Clarissa Neely.
 Clarissa's grandfather, Samuel Neely, had come to Allegheny County from Belfast, Ireland in about 1787.
 Thomas Nelson Dickey, youngest of three children born to Samuel Dickey and Clarissa Neely, married Mary Ellen Bickerton whose parents immigrated from Nurthumberland, England in 1845 and settled in what is now Wheeling, West Virginia.
 Of note, Mary Ellen's uncle, William Bickerton, founded The Church of Jesus Christ, a breakaway sect of the early Church of Jesus Christ of Latter-day Saints, or Mormons.
 Brigham Young tried to persuade William to unite his flock with the fledging Mormon faith, but William refused because he could not accept the doctrine of poygamous marriage as preached by Brigham Young.

 Our Family Photo Album